digirati-co-uk/digital-preservation-docs/sequence-diagrams/file-names.md

 Files arriving from BitCurator via BagIt may contain original file names.

-Original file names are stored as METS title attributes.
-This also applies to original FOLDER names which are
+Original file names are stored as METS LABEL attributes.
+This also applies to original FOLDER names.
+The directory structure is represented within the METS structmap.

+Here's an Archivematica-generated example at Wellcome:

 This sequence occurs during the user interaction in [Create Deposit](create-deposit-with-notes.md).